List of torture methods: Use

 The torturer turned the handle, causing the ropes to pull the victim's arms.
 Eventually, the victim's bones were dislocated with a loud crack, caused by snapping cartilage, ligaments or bones.
 If the torturer kept turning the handles, the limbs would eventually be torn off.

-This method was mostly used to extract confessions, not confessing meant that the torturer could stretch more.
+This method was mostly used to extract confessions.
+Not confessing meant that the torturer could stretch more.
 Sometimes, torturers forced their victim to watch other people be tortured with this device to implant psychological fear.

 Many knights from the Knights Templar were tortured with the rack.
 The limbs collected from this and other punishments of the time were "emptied by the hundreds".

 Sometimes, this method was limited to dislocating a few bones, but the torturer often went too far and rendered the legs or arms (sometimes both) useless.
 In the late Middle Ages, some new variants of this instrument appeared.
 They often had spikes that penetrated the victim's back - as the limbs were pulled apart, so was his or her spinal cord increasing not only in physical pain but the psychological one of being handicapped at best, too.

-Brazen Bull
+Brazen bull

 Origins

 The Brazen Bull was invented in Ancient Greece, by Perillos of Athens as a hollow bull-shaped statue in which victims were roasted alive over a fire.
 Perillos proposed his idea of a more painful means of execution to Phalaris, the tyrant of Akraga.
 Phalaris liked the idea of the Brazen Bull, and so it was made.
 Once finished, Phalaris ordered it to be tested on Perillos himself.
 Perillos was removed from the Bull before he died, but was later killed by Phalaris when he threw Perillos off a hill.

-The Greek had specially engineered tubes to make the screams of the victims sound like the noise of a bull.
+The Greeks had specially engineered tubes to make the screams of the victims sound like the noise of a bull.